 Sadly for us, (not him), he fell in love with a wonderful Turkish lady and has followed her to Turkey to embark on a new life.
 I know that leaving EC was an incredibly difficult decision for him to make, but understandably in the end it was the lady who won!

 We wish him the very best of luck in his new life and I am sure he will make a success of anything he tries.
-Adam, if you read this, we miss you and EC English school’s doors are always open and ready to welcome you back should you ever decide to return.
+Adam, if you read this, we miss you and EC Oxford’s doors are always open and ready to welcome you back should you ever decide to return.